llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/pro-type-member-init.rst

 .. option:: IgnoreArrays

-   If set to `true`, the check will not warn about array members that are not zero-initialized during construction.
+   If set to `true`, the check will not warn about array members (including ``std::array``) that are not zero-initialized during construction.
 For performance critical code, it may be important to not initialize fixed-size array members.
 Default is `false`.

 .. option:: UseAssignment